-It’s not unlikely that people could face real financial challenges due to this, especially if rates continue to go up, and the Bank of England rate reaches 1.5%.
+It’s not unlikely that people could face real financial challenges due to this, especially if rates continue to go up.
 This might not affect everyone as those on fixed-rate mortgages are protected for now, but 1.5 million face the end of their term this year, and it’s expected that some will struggle with the extra cost.

 If you are on a fixed mortgage rate, you won’t see your payments change.
 But when your fixed-rate ends and you look for a new deal, you’re likely to find that rates have gone up.
 If you need a new mortgage, you should compare mortgage options and discuss them with an experienced adviser.

 If you’re struggling to get your head around mortgage interest rates, you’re not alone.
 From LTV to SVR, there are plenty of terms to make sense of.
 But – interest rates are easier to understand than you might think.
 Our mortgage interest rates guide outlines how it all works and what you need to know.

 Remember: your home may be repossessed if you do not keep up repayments on your mortgage.

 If you have savings then there is some good news regarding the interest rates rises, as you’re likely to see the interest rate paid on your money will go up.